Justin Hwang: Oregon Republican Party

 Hwang became the chair of the Oregon Republican Party in July 2022 after briefly serving as the vice chair since May 2022.
 His incumbency was preceded by several resignations from positions within the state party, including state senator Dallas Heard and former state senator and Josephine County commissioner Herman Baertschiger, who resigned from the position in early 2022.
-As chair, Hwang has been critical of both Oregon governor Kate Brown and U.S. president Joe Biden regarding the 2021–2023 inflation surge.
+As chair, Hwang had been critical of both Oregon governor Kate Brown and U.S. president Joe Biden regarding the 2021–2023 inflation surge.

+Following the Standoff at Eagle Pass, Hwang signed a letter in support of Texas Governor Greg Abbott's decision in the conflict.

+Hwang declined to seek re-election and was replaced by Jerry Cummings.